Writer, Entrepreneur, and Eternal Optimist

 My goal is to help people cope with illness, dying and grief.
 With a passionate belief that peace at the end begins with meaningful conversations over time, I feel the more we can engage in talking about this difficult subject, the more prepared and ultimately comforted we will be when we reach the end of life.

 When friends say, “Lisa, how is it that every time you are around we talk about death?”
 I take it as the ultimate compliment.
 It’s my passion, and I am honored to be able to open up these conversations and put people at ease.

-Since obtaining my Master’s in Social Work from The University of Michigan, I’ve embraced a challenging but equally rewarding career working within the mental health industry, in both the trenches of ER and within my true passion working in hospice.
-Witnessing hundreds of deaths has taught me innumerable lessons about truly appreciating life.
+Since obtaining my Master’s in Social Work from The University of Michigan, I’ve embraced a challenging and rewarding social work career.
+In my early years, I worked within community mental health, domestic violence, and trauma before moving to Emergency Medicine and Hospice, where my true passion lies.
+Accompanying individuals and their families through their final days has taught me innumerable lessons about truly appreciating life.

-When not talking about death, I chase whales on my kayak, share stories with my book club of thirteen years, and laugh heartily with my husband and son about nicknames for our really chubby cat “T-Bone.”
+When not talking about death, I chase whales on my kayak, share stories with my book club of eighteen years, and laugh heartily with my husband and son about our wacky cats, Pickle and Peanut.